Korall koral -a baby opera

 is a performance specifically created for children below the age of three and their adult companions.

 Korall koral – a baby opera is a cooperation between Dieserud/ Lindgren, The Norwegian Opera & Ballet and The Norwegian Touring Theatre.
 It had Opening Night 4.
-June 2009 at the Opera House in Oslo and has been staged there for 4 seasons.
-The production has been on tour for 4 seasons in Norway, visited Sweden, the Faroe Islands, the Netherlands and is now played more than 300 times, for more than 10.000 persons.
+June 2009 at the Opera House in Oslo and has been staged there for 5 seasons.
+The production has been on tour for 5 seasons in Norway, visited Sweden, the Faroe Islands, the Netherlands, England, Northern Ireland, France, Germany, Denmark and Bosnia Herzegovnia.
+It is now played more than 431 times, for more than 18.000 persons.

 The audience are coaxed by noise into a shell-shaped tent in the Opera’s foyer, where two performers with specially designed instruments create music and song.
 The instruments resemble sea creatures; there are weird creatures such as the sea horse harp, bagpipe creature, glass chime jellyfish and double creature flute.
 Perhaps we are somewhere below the surface in the Arctic Ocean?
 There are creatures here we know very little about.
 There is no linear plot to be followed but rather a series of events with excitement or triggers of excitement, humour or tranquility.
 The music is composed by Maja Ratkje, who is renowned for her exploration of the voice.
 We shape sounds to language and song in a musical game.

 In this opera babies and adults have equal qualifications.
 There is nothing to be explained or understood.